na-na-hi/renget/archive/pmdhelloworld.md

 Turning to leave, I paused for a moment.

 All alone in this empty, silent clearing - the gravity of the whole situation I was in hit me.
 I had been dragged from my old life, transformed into a fictional being, and left all by my self in a different reality.
-And if the games were anything to go by, there was some grand disaster to save the world from.
-Sure, I might be sent back after (*if*) whatever's going on is fixed - but how long would that take?
+In the back of my mind, a nagging feeling told me that this must have all been for a purpose.
+Would I be sent back after (*if*) whatever my purpose is was fulfilled - and if so, how long would that take?
 Would I be put back exactly when I left?
 Or would I poof back into existence right where I was after being missing for who knows how long?
 What would I tell people?
-"Sorry I've been away for a few weeks/months/years, I was on mission to save another dimension"?
-I'd get sectioned in a heartbeat.
+"Sorry I've been away for a few weeks/months/years, I'd been transported to another dimension"?
+I had the sinking feel that such an excuse would not go down well.

-Or I might fail.
-The world would end, I would die and never be sent back.
+Or I might fail whatever it was I was brought here to do.
+I'd never get sent back.
 Nobody would ever know where I went - one night I just dropped off the face of the earth, never to be seen again.
 I couldn't bear think as to what my family would go through.
 Could they would every truly accept that I just *disappeared*?
 Would they give up on hoping that I'd ever come home?
 While it was perhaps selfish thought, I hoped they wouldn't.
 That'd they would think I wouldn't have *chosen* to up and leave without a trace, never to return.

 I glanced up at the unfamiliar night sky.
 Why me?
 Was it random chance - did the cosmos align and cause me to slip through some gap in reality?
 Was this a cross-dimensional kidnapping was ordained by someone, and if so, what was going through their head to pick me out of all the others to rip out of my world and send me to another?